 Contact Our Lawyers Who Sue VA Hospitals

-If you or someone you care about is the victim of medical malpractice at a Veterans Administration Hospital or VA clinic, call our law office immediately.
-Our medical malpractice lawyers will start working on your case immediately to make sure the required procedures are followed to bring your case.
+If you or someone you care about is the victim of medical malpractice at a Veterans Administration Hospital or VA clinic, call The Buckfire Law Firm immediately.
+Our experienced VA medical malpractice lawyers will start working on your case immediately to make sure the required procedures are followed to bring your case.

 There is no fee to get started and we only earn a fee if you received a settlement.

 Suite 805 Merchants Row